• Skip to primary navigation

 Note: I like this slice deeply golden as it really adds to the flavour.
 If you like it a bit blonder, bake for a few minutes less.

-• Remove from the oven and watch as the slice breathes in and out as it cools.
+• Remove from the oven and watch as the slice continues to bubbles as it is removed from the heat.

 • This epic slice will keep well for a week in a well sealed container either in the fridge or in a cool cupboard.